 - The copy of the document is automatically removed from your OneDrive FYI - My Edits folder so there is no further action you need to take.

 - For all Office documents, a new version is created within the FYI drawer.
 This gives visibility to all versions and allows you to restore earlier versions of the document within FYI.
-Refer to Creating a New Document Version.
+Refer to Version History and Creating a New Document Version.

 Note: When a document has a status of "Approved" no changes can be made to the document or to the filing details or information in the Drawer.